Conservatives file redistricting lawsuit in Wisconsin

 The Republican-controlled Legislature is seeking to intervene in the Democrats’ lawsuit and have it dismissed.
 They argue that the lawsuit is “wildly premature” and an attack on the Legislature’s constitutional responsibility to draw new maps for legislative and congressional districts every 10 years.

-Republican leaders, Assembly Speaker Robin Vos and Senate Majority Leader Devin LeMahieu, did not immediately return messages asking if they would seek to intervene in the latest lawsuit as well.
+Republican leaders, Assembly Speaker Robin Vos and Senate Majority Leader Devin LeMahieu, did not immediately return messages asking if they would seek to intervene in the latest lawsuit brought by conservatives.

+Wisconsin state Rep. Gordon Hintz, the Democratic minority leader in the state Assembly, said the lawsuit in state court was part of a Republican effort to work off the existing maps they drew in order to maintain their electoral advantage.

+“Anything they can do to disenfranchise voters in the state, is something they will do,” Hintz said.
+“The priority for them is not democracy, it’s political advantage and they’re going to go whatever route gives them the best shot to maintain political power.”

 Copyright 2021 The Associated Press.
 All rights reserved.